Standard Deduction Over 65: How the New $6,000 Senior Deduction Works

 A few quick “translation” points:

-- It’s per person, so a married couple could potentially get $12,000 if both spouses qualify.
-You don’t both have to be 65 to claim the deduction either.
+• It’s per person, so a married couple could potentially get $12,000 if both spouses qualify.
+If only one spouse is 65 or older, the couple may still qualify for one $6,000 deduction, assuming the other requirements are met.

-For those that qualify, this deduction is typically worth around $700 per person in tax savings if you fully qualify.
+For those that qualify, this deduction is typically worth around $720 per person in tax savings if you fully qualify in the 12% tax bracket and $1,320 if you fully qualify while in the 22% tax bracket.

 Who qualifies for the new senior deduction?